IntersectMBO/governance-actions/mainnet/2026-04-27-twa-tweag/tweag-treasury-withdrawal.jsonld.md

 ## Prior Treasury Receipts

 TWEAG has been accountable for delivering work funded by the Cardano Treasury.
 The total funds allocated are **₳11,070,322.68** within the Treasury Smart Contract.
-To date, TWEAG has withdrawn [INTERSECT TO CONFIRM].
 ID: `680d1b63565577986442d24e`.

 ## Refund Conditions